 Blood stem cells

 Blood stem cells are found in the bone marrow.
-They make the different types of cells found in the blood, including some cells that belong to the immune system and are involved in causing the damage in MS. In some early clinical trials, MS patients have been given transplants of their own blood stem cells in an attempt to ‘reset’ the immune system.
-The patient’s existing immune cells are first suppressed using chemotherapy (treatment with powerful medicine).
+They make the different types of cells found in the blood, including some cells that belong to the immune system and are involved in causing the damage in MS. MS patients have been given transplants of their own blood stem cells in an attempt to ‘reset’ the immune system.
+The patient’s existing immune cells are first killed using chemotherapy (treatment with powerful medicine).
 Blood stem cells previously taken from the patient’s own bone marrow are then injected into the blood stream with the aim of generating new immune cells that will not attack the body’s nerve cells.
-This method appears to have shown benefits in some patients, but it is not yet proven and it is a risky procedure, with a death rate of 1-2%.
-It is therefore only being tested in clinical trials for patients with highly active forms of multiple sclerosis that do not respond to available therapies.
-Current clinical trials are investigating how effective this treatment is, and how the risks and side effects could be reduced.
+This method has shown benefits in relapsing-remitting MS patients, but not progressive MS patients.
+It is also a risky procedure, due to the suppression of the immune system making infections likely with a death rate of 1-2%.
+It is therefore only being used for patients with highly active forms of multiple sclerosis that do not respond to the best available drug therapies.

 Mesenchymal stem cells

 Mesenchymal stem cells (MSCs) are also present in the bone marrow.
 They normally form bone, cartilage and fat cells.
 Some researchers are investigating whether MSCs may help ‘re-train’ the immune system so that it does not attack the nerve cells, or may produce useful chemicals to help repair myelin.
 Studies in animals have shown some promising results and early clinical trials in patients are now taking place to see whether this may be helpful in humans.